Meeting our shared goals for avoiding dangerous climate change requires a dramatic acceleration of progress towards clean growth and resilience.

 By working together to grow the market for zero emission vehicles, we can scale up their production and bring down their costs more quickly.
 We will use our Presidency to bring together governments of the world’s largest car markets, as well as leading manufacturers and civil society experts, to agree coordinated action to accelerate the global transition.
 Read COP President Designate Alok Sharma’s remarks on this campaign here.

-The long-term transition to a net-zero and resilient future requires unprecedented changes to global financial flows across both public and private finance.
+The long-term transition to a net-zero and resilient future requires trillions of dollars of investment and an unprecedented shift in the global financial system.

-Meeting the $100bn target is critical.
-Whilst public finance is at the heart of this, it won’t be enough to deliver the trillions needed to deliver a climate resilient, net-zero future.
-We will focus on transforming investment environments in developing countries and emerging markets.
+So we are also focused on transforming investment environments in developing countries and emerging markets.
 Incentives are changing; in part driven by increased net-zero targets and the pathways to achieving them – the Net Zero Asset Owners Alliance represents $5 trillion in assets, part of the Race to Zero.
 Every financial decision must take climate change into account.
-This is the goal of Mark Carney’s work, which involves improving the quantity, quality and comparability of climate-related disclosures; ensuring the financial sector can measure and manage climate-related risks; help investors identify the opportunities in the transition; and facilitate the mobilisation of private finance to developing countries.
+This is the goal of Mark Carney’s work, which involves: improving the quantity, quality and comparability of climate-related disclosures; ensuring the financial sector can measure and manage climate-related risks; helping investors identify the opportunities in the transition; and facilitating the mobilisation of private finance to developing countries.